openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

 - #### vgpattern (Must parameter if volgroup is not provided, otherwise this is optional)

   vgpattern specifies the regular expression for the volume groups on node from which the volumes can be created.
 The *vgpattern* is the must argument if `volgroup` parameter is not provided in the storageclass.
-Here, in this case the driver will pick the volume groups matching the vgpattern with enough free capacity to accomodate the volume and will use the one which has largest capacity available for provisioning the volume.
+Here, in this case, the driver will pick the volume groups matching the vgpattern with enough free capacity to accommodate the volume and will use the one which has the largest capacity available for provisioning the volume.
 More information about vgpattern workflow is available [here](../design/lvm/storageclass-parameters/vg_pattern.md).

   ```yaml